tbessenreither/SnapEngine/README.md

 New Tags are easy to add by registering it to the engine.

-Each Tag is of the SnapTag class and is created with a tag name, a callback and a configuration of what parameters it receives via the Bathleth Tags.
+Each Tag is of the SnapTag class and is created with a tag name, a callback and a configuration of what parameters it receives via the Batleth Tags.

 All parameters will be found in the 'params' key of $args passed